CircleCI vs Jenkins: A Detailed Comparison

 CircleCI is primarily a cloud-based CI orchestration tool.
-There is also an Enterprise version which can be setup on one’s own infrastructure.
+There is also an Enterprise version which can be set up on one’s own infrastructure.
 It was founded in 2011 and is based out of San Francisco.
 This tool helps in automating installation and delivery processes.
 It is quite simple to configure and maintain.

-Salient features of CircleCI
+Features of CircleCI

 - Offers performance-based scaling options.

 - Incorporates SSH into the build and test runs to debug.